 A state-of-the-art GMP-certified facility

 At the LUMC pharmacy, more than 100 pharmacists and support staff produce, package, and deliver the thousands of pharmaceutical products used at the LUMC and CHDR.
-Because the pharmacy is actually two GMP certified facilities − a GMP warehouse and a series of fully equipped laboratories for analysing medicinal compounds − they can deliver products that meet, or even exceed, the highest quality standards when preparing and packaging IMPs formulated to meet the sponsor's specific needs.
+The pharmacy actually comprises two GMP-certified facilities − a GMP warehouse and a series of fully equipped laboratories for analysing medicinal compounds − meaning that they can deliver products that meet, or even exceed, the highest quality standards when preparing and packaging IMPs formulated to meet the sponsor’s specific needs.

 The pharmacy contains eight class D clean rooms, and their sterile facility includes eight class C clean rooms and one class B clean room.
 In addition, their reconstitution facility contains three additional class D clean rooms.